Content last reviewed: December 1899

 Oshawa ON L1H 8E9

-The CT8 contains 12 pages.
+The CT8 contains 12 pages plus 4 pages of CT8 schedules.
 Schedule 101 pertains to corporations subject to the Corporate Minimum Tax (CMT), Schedule 113 pertains to the Co-operative Education Tax Credit (CETC), Schedule 114 pertains to the Apprenticeship Training Tax Credit (ATTC), and Schedule 115 pertains to the Graduate Transitions Tax Credit (GTTC).

 Effective January 1, 2004: